 Gastronomy is a way of life in Creole cultures, Reunion Island being no different.
-The pride of the cuisine is held dear in the timely culinary secrets passed down from generation to generation.
+The cuisine is held close to the heart and in a timely manner.
+Culinary secrets passed down from generation to generation.
 The cuisine here is very aromatic.
-A plethora of races and nationalities has contributed to the integration of cuisines from India, China, France, Madagascar and the African mainland making the local food, interesting and exotic.
+A plethora of races and nationalities have contributed to the integration of cuisines from India, China, France, Madagascar, and the African mainland making the local food, interesting and exotic.

 Spices and Bredes (Leafy Greens).

-The use of local spices such as cloves, allspice also known in French as(quatre espices) , bay leaf, pepper, cinnamon, vanilla bean , turmeric, and the country’s own saffron (which is made by grinding the roots of a local plant), and of course ginger and peppers which are the pillar of Creole cooking.
+The use of local spices such as cloves, allspice also known in French as(quatre spices), bay leaf, pepper, cinnamon, vanilla bean, turmeric, and the country’s own saffron (which is made by grinding the roots of a local plant), and of course ginger and peppers which are the pillar of Creole cooking.

 The market I went to was full of spices every spice imaginable, including fresh vanilla beans that smelled so good and were so moist and aromatic, I had to buy them along with a bag of quatre espices from Reunion Island. (see photo)

-If one can’t find the “rougail sausage” from Reunion Island, the locals suggested to substitute it with the French, Toulouse sausage ( saucisses de Toulouse.)
+If one can’t find the “rougail sausage” from Reunion Island, the locals suggested substituting it with the French, Toulouse sausage ( saucisses de Toulouse.)

 Enjoy, the recipe on making the rougial sausage, curry dish >http://www.1vacation.com/rougailsge.html

 Follow Franco Videos – Reunion Island Food Market.